CM Tooltip (CMTG) - Terms - Building Multiple Glossaries

 If you want to avoid having a global glossary index which shows all terms from all categories together, you can edit this page and make it private so that visitors will not be able to view it and search engine will not index it.

-If you do this, remember to add a Back to index link to each individual category.
+If you do this, remember to add a Back to index link to each individual category - it can be configured in the category settings.